Oziajm/Oziajm/README.md

 ### 🐔 Unannounced Commercial Roblox Game

-An original multiplayer Roblox game independently designed and developed by me.
+An original multiplayer Roblox game independently designed and developed by me and my friend.
 I am responsible for gameplay programming, game design and the overall direction of the project.

 Currently in private development.